Dumuria Upazila

 Dumuria (ডুমুরিয়া) is an upazila of Khulna District in the Division of Khulna, Bangladesh.

+Etymology

+Dumuria is named for the presence of Dumur, the Bengali word for Wild Fig.

 History

 Ancient Monuments and Antiquities Chenchuri Nilkuthi, Chuknagar Nilkuthi, Madhugram Dak Bungalow.

 Historical facts In 1948, the Tevaga movement took place in Sobna, Dhanibunia, Kanaidanga, Orabunia and Bakultala villages of the upazila.
 During the Liberation War, many Bengalis including Prafulla Kumar Biswas, Indubhushan, Lalchand, Amulya, Mahendra, Raicharan, Nihar and Ratan were martyred in the attack of Pak Army in Kalitalapara in April 1971.
 In addition, 14 soldiers of the allied forces were killed in the face-off between the liberation forces and the allied forces in Shalua Bazar.
 Chuknagar village was used as a transit point by the Bengali refugees going to India who were suffering from the atrocities of the Pakistan Army in the early days of the Liberation War.
 On May 20, 1971, a large number of refugees gathered in Chuknagar were indiscriminately killed by Pak forces.
 Every year this day is observed as 'Chuknagar Massacre Day'.